TimChinye/SAD-Complaint-Management-System/task_1_design/SADD_Report.md

 *   **Primary Mechanism (Stateless JWTs):** As decided in ADR-008, the system will use stateless JSON Web Tokens (JWTs) for all API authentication.
 After a user successfully logs in, the Authentication Service issues a short-lived, cryptographically signed JWT.
 This token is then passed in the `Authorization` header for all subsequent requests to any microservice.
 Each service can independently and performantly verify the token's signature without needing to contact a central session store, which is ideal for our scalable, distributed architecture.

 *   **Federated Identity (SSO):** To meet the security and usability expectations of our enterprise tenants, we will support federated identity via the OpenID Connect (OIDC) protocol, as outlined in ADR-009.
-This allows tenant employees to authenticate using their existing corporate credentials (e.g., Microsoft 365, Google Workspace).
+This allows tenant employees to authenticate using their existing corporate credentials (e.g; Microsoft 365, Google Workspace).
 This not only provides a seamless Single Sign-On (SSO) experience but also delegates complex security policies, such as Multi-Factor Authentication (MFA), to the tenant's trusted Identity Provider.

 *   **Password Security:** For users authenticating directly with the CMS (like Consumers or tenants not using SSO), passwords will be securely stored using a strong, salted, one-way hashing algorithm like bcrypt, as required by NFR-04.
 The secure password reset mechanism is detailed in ADR-003.